 Some programs are free for participants, while others have fees.
-Significant financial aid is available for program frees, and is based on the student's relative level of need.
+Significant financial aid is available for program fees, and is based on the student's relative level of need.
 Cost should not be a barrier to participation!
 See program websites for specific costs.

 Fall Clean-Up (FCU) is a week-long program run by

 Dorm Crew that employs 300 incoming first-years and

 50 student leaders to clean the dorms and Houses for move-in.
 Students get to know the campus and Harvard Square while talking with their leaders about life at Harvard, classes, and the transition to college.
 In addition to earning their first paycheck at Harvard ($13.50/hr, 38 hours of work), participants leave FCU with a strong sense of community created from working closely with their peers.
-Meals and social events provide opportunities for students to get to know one another before move-in.
+Meals, advising sessions, workshops, and social events provide opportunities for students to get to know one another before move-in.

 The First-Year Arts Program (FAP) is a week-long, multidisciplinary introduction to the arts at Harvard, bringing together 70 incoming first-year students and 16 upperclass proctors who are passionately involved in various aspects of art, enthusiastic to share their interests, and eager to learn about the experiences of their peers.
 Centered around workshops and master classes given by resident and visiting artists in drama, music, theater design, studio arts, film, dance, and creative writing, FAP culminates in the Pageant, a collaborative presentation of entirely original student work.
 No formal training required.

 The First-Year International Program (FIP) is for international students and US citizens who have lived and studied primarily overseas.
 In FIP, 35 upperclass leaders mentor 150 incoming first-year students, introducing them to Harvard and helping them adjust to life in the United States.
 Specifically, participants receive foundational information for a happy, successful start at Harvard, including sessions and discussions about American culture, immigration, and academics in the US and at Harvard.
 Participants are also able to set up a bank account and cell phone service.
 Through its emphasis on inclusion and belonging, FIP creates new friendships at the same time it cultivates the larger international community at Harvard.
 By invitation only.